adibender/chagas-vector-sdm/README.md

 3. The spatial blocks/spatial CV is set up using function `get_sp_folds` which is a wrapper around the package [**`blockCV`**](https://github.com/rvalavi/blockCV) ([Valavi, Elith, Lahoz-Monfort, et al., 2018](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13107))

 4. Fit the model on "training data" (spatial folds 1-4).
-Here, for illustration, there is no model selection of different models/settings
+Here, for conciseness we perform a very narrow model comparison of only two competing models.

 5. Asses the models performance on data not used during model selection/fit